Pauingassi First Nation: Governance

 Originally part of Little Grand Rapids First Nation, the Pauingassi received reserve status in 1988 and became a separate First Nation from the Little Grand Rapids First Nation on 7 October 1991.

 Today, Pauingassi First Nation is governed by the Custom Electoral System of government.
+As of 2025, the Chief and Council consist of Chief Roddy Owens, Councillor Benson Pascal, Councillor Moses Owens, and Councillor Joel McKay.
 Pauingassi First Nation is a member of the Southeast Resource Development Council and a signatory to Treaty 5.

+Demographics

+As of July 2026, Pauingassi First Nation has a total registered population of 773, with 652 members living on-reserve and 119 living off-reserve.